malklera/mutual-funds/README.md

 TODO: Check if the cuantity of share i own increase with time or what

-TODO: Look for the proper way of dealing with user input, the current way works, but i do not like it
+TODO: Look for the proper way of dealing with user input, the current way works, but i do not like it, look into bufio.Scanner

 TODO: Manage all the errors, i want to go back a menu or retry on all of then, leave this for last